noelcodes/Deep_Learning_Regression-Classification_Keras/README.md

 # Keras_Regression_Deep_Learning_NN
-Try to do Regression via Deep_Learning, using Keras.
-Since so much hypes on deep learning.
-Deep learning on regression might be overkill.
+I also know how to do regression and classification via sciki-learn.
+But how about Deep_Learning?
+I have experience using Keras to bulid CNN for images.
+Now, I will explore using Keras to build regression and classification models to solve numerical problems (not images).
 Let's do this.

-Also added bonus, classification via deep learning.